 Laurie Morris was born in Ladysmith on Vancouver Island, British Columbia, and grew up in North Vancouver’s Lynn Valley.
-She had horses in the backyard as a kid, making her “a country city kid” of sorts.
+She grew up with horses in the backyard as a kid, making her “a country city kid” of sorts.
 Laurie studied to become an Animal Health Care Technologist in Fairview, Alberta, and pursued a career working with horses on breeding farms and racetracks.
-When she returned to British Columbia, she continued her work with the BC Racing Commission taking and running blood tests through a blood gas analyzer.
+When she returned to British Columbia, she continued her work with the BC Racing Commission taking blood and running tests through a blood gas analyzer.

-But what Laurie really wanted was to own property, something which she believes comes from the Saskatchewan genes she inherited from her mother.
-Therefore, when the opportunity arose to purchase land along the North Thompson River situated in the lower North Thompson Valley, she jumped at the chance and hasn’t looked back.
+Through it all, Laurie never lost sight of her dream – to own property.
+It’s something she inherited from her mother’s Saskatchewan genes.
+Therefore, when the opportunity arose to purchase land along the North Thompson River, she jumped at the chance.

-Laurie, however, found her passion with sheep husbandry and, after doing considerable research, decided to concentrate her efforts towards raising dual-purpose sheep that would grow her fine wool.
-She began her flock with orphan Corriedales, and, not surprisingly, the Corriedales multiplied.
+Laurie, however, found her passion with sheep husbandry and, after doing considerable research, decided to concentrate her efforts towards raising dual-purpose sheep to grow her fine wool.
+Her flock began with orphan Corriedales, and, not surprisingly, the Corriedales multiplied.

-Shortly thereafter, white and coloured Romney ewes and a Romney ram were added to the flock.
+Shortly thereafter, Laurie added white and coloured Romney ewes and a Romney ram to the flock.
 They also multiplied.